 Lock: What’s in a Name?

 Some of the Matrix character names suit them especially well.
-This is especially true of Commander Lock.
+This is especially true of Commander Lock (played by Harry Lennix).
 His decision-making process is ‘locked’ in place.

 So what’s the ‘key’ to understanding Lock’s problem?

 As mentioned in our Introductory Article, all of the human characters in the movies (and all of us in life) have the complete array of ten emanations.
 How active each of these is is what gives us our unique personalities and strengths.